 - providing advice to reduce damage to protected sites and species

 - providing advice on your landscape and visual impact assessment

 Natural England will respond within 15 working days to:

 - agree a timetable

-You can pay for advice from the Environment Agency.
-They’ll tell you if your detailed proposals satisfactorily address any concerns they have.
+You can pay for advice from the Environment Agency if what you want to do is more complicated.
+They’ll tell you if your detailed proposals answer any concerns they have.

-You’ll usually need to pay £84 per hour per person.
+You’ll need to pay £84 per hour per person for planning advice.

 Published: 29 March 2015

 - Content has been improved to help you consider all environmental risks with your development proposal and how to include environmental opportunities.
 This guidance tells you when you might need to pay for advice to help with your environmental assessment and how much it will cost.